-The Fisher 8580 and Control-Disk valves are a series of high performance butterfly valves.
-The 8580 valve has a linear disk configuration with a splined shaft end.
-The Control-Disk valve has an inherent equal percent disk configuration with a splined shaft end.
-The valves are available in sizes from NPS 2 to 12 and pressure ratings CL150/300.
-The 8580 and Control-Disk valves are designed to meet international standards for pressure and temperature ratings, shell thickness, and bore diameters.
-The 8580 and Control-Disk valve are used to control process fluids that can be used in a wide variety of applications.
-They are typically used with other interface components (valve actuator and positioner or solenoid valve) to provide a final element subsystem for an SIF.
+The Fisher 8540, 8580, 8590, and Control-Disk valves are a series of high performance butterfly valves.
+All four valve types are designed to meet international standards for pressure and temperature ratings, shell thickness, and bore diameters.
+They are engineered to control process fluids that can be used in a wide variety of applications and are typically used with other interface components (valve actuator and positioner or solenoid valve) to provide a final element subsystem for a SIF.